bruinformula/data-analysis-frontend/README.md

 1. checkout to another branch (not the one you want to delete)
 2. git stash
 3. git branch -d [branch name]

+git pull: pulls from the origin (the website)